codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/response.rst

         .. note:: Prior to v4.2.7, the default values of ``$secure`` and ``$httponly`` were ``false`` due to a bug, and these values from **app/Config/Cookie.php** were never used.

-        Sets a cookie containing the values you specify.
-There are two ways to pass information to this method so that a cookie can be set: Array Method, and Discrete Parameters:
+        Sets a cookie containing the values you specify to the Response instance.

+        There are two ways to
+        pass information to this method so that a cookie can be set: Array Method, and Discrete Parameters: